This position is not currently open.

 We’re looking for a part-time Linux Technical Editor to join the editorial team.

 The role involves working with authors, reviewing their new article drafts, and providing helpful feedback.

 The goal is to make sure that the article hits a high level of quality before it gets published.
 More specifically – articles should match the Baeldung formatting, code, and style guidelines.

 Beyond formatting and style, articles should be code-focused, clean, and easy to understand.
 Sometimes an article is almost there, but not quite – and the author needs to be guided towards a better solution or a better way of explaining some technical concepts.

-First – you need to be active in the Computer Science area yourself, teaching or working in R&D departments.
+First – you need to be a developer yourself, working or actively involved in the Linux ecosystem.
 All of these articles are code-centric, so being in the trenches and able to code is instrumental.

 Second – and it almost goes without saying – you should have a good command of the English language.